cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 # Realization

-The "default" decision to stay in academia after obtaining a PhD is often influenced by a myriad of factors, with one significant consideration being the natural and very human inertia to stick with what is already familiar and known.
+The "default" decision to stay in academia after obtaining a PhD is often influenced by a myriad of factors, with one significant consideration being the natural and very human inertia of sticking with what is already familiar and known.
-As a result, many PhD students are not fully aware of the vast opportunities that exist beyond the confines of academia, which can make it challenging to look for a professional career elsewhere.
+As a result, many PhD students are not fully aware of the vast opportunities that exist beyond the confines of academia.
+For many, it is quite a challenge looking for a professional career elsewhere.
-Fortunately, I recognized the potential for growth and success outside high education, and made a conscious decision to explore my options.
+Fortunately, I recognized the potential for growth and success outside the university, and made a conscious decision to explore my options beyond its gates.

 <aside class="quote">
     <em>“The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.” ― <cite>Ronald Reagan</cite></em>
 </aside>

 Contrary to what is believed, academic freedom is not a holy grail for PhD students, researchers, and professors.
-As a PhD student, your supervisor essentially functions as your manager, overseeing your work and progress through regular meetings and updates.For many, this dependence on the criteria of their supervisor can be stifling, as the fruits of PhD labor often rest squarely in their hands.
+As a PhD student, your supervisor essentially functions as your manager, overseeing your work and progress through regular meetings and updates, just like any other job.
+For many PhD students, this dependence on the criteria of their supervisor can be stifling, as the fruits of their hard labor often rest squarely in their hands.
-Furthermore, even supervisors themselves are under constant pressure to produce a certain number of publications within their field every year.
+Furthermore, even supervisors themselves are under constant pressure of producing a certain number of publications within their field every year, especially if they are young.
-For supervisors, research is a means to an end, and the end is often peer recognition and tenure.
+For supervisors, research is a means to an end, and the end is often recognition and tenure.
 For PhD students, to be the smallest fish in the food chain can create a lot of tension and additional stress due to heavy workloads and multiple sources of mental pressure.

 Financial considerations also play a significant role in the decision to stay or leave academia.
-[PhD salaries for Computer Science students](https://academicpositions.com/career-advice/professor-salaries-sweden) in Sweden are notably lower than those found in tech companies such as Spotify, Klarna, Telia, or Ericsson.
+[PhD salaries for Computer Science students in Sweden](https://academicpositions.com/career-advice/professor-salaries-sweden) are notably lower than those offered by tech companies such as Spotify, Klarna, Telia, or Ericsson.
 In addition, as a PhD student you may be required to take on [additional responsibilities](../service.html) that are not directly related to your research, such as teaching, handling workshops, and supervising Master's students.
-In contrast, a career in tech in a big company (as a graduated in Computer Science) can easily offer double the salary of a PhD student which much less work overload, making it an attractive alternative.
+In contrast, a career in tech at one of the big companies mentioned before (as a graduated in Computer Science) can easily offer double the salary of a PhD student which much less work overload, making it an attractive alternative.

 <aside class="quote">
     <em>“Academics are often driven by passion rather than monetary gain, making their work a primary focus in life.”</em>
 </aside>

-I also observe that the impact of a PhD student's work can be quite limited sometimes due to the solitary nature of conducting independent research, which the focus on doing a PhD in the first place.
+I also observe that the impact of a PhD student's work can be quite limited sometimes due to the solitary nature of conducting independent research.[^5]
 This lack of human collaboration can hinder the scope and impact of students' work.
 In an industry setting, however, you could have the opportunity to work with diverse people and contribute to projects with a much broader impact (if being in the right place, of course).
-This prospect of **having a good life without the stress of research** ultimately solidified my decision to transition from academia to a career in the industry.
+This prospect of **having a good work-life balance without the stress of research** ultimately solidified my decision of transitioning from academia to a career in the industry.

 # Preparation